Zoom Phone Review: The Best Value VoIP in 2026?

 Regional (US & Canada) Unlimited plan

-At $15/user/month, this plan adds unlimited domestic calls, call recording, voicemail transcription, and emergency calling (E911).
+At $15 per user, per month, this plan adds unlimited domestic calls, call recording, voicemail transcription and emergency calling (E911).

 • Strengths: Ideal for most remote or hybrid teams needing both voice and messaging.
 In our testing, it outperformed comparable mid-tier offerings in interface clarity and usability.